dell-cloud-marketplace/docker-varnish/README.md

 The document length should be the same between tests.
 Time per request through Varnish should not include the simulated processing time proving the benefits of Varnish Caching.

 *PLEASE NOTE: The default cache timeout duration is 120s.
 If the cache has expired (Age: 120), Then the varnish will refresh the cache with the next request.
-Subsequent requests for the next 120s will then be presented from the Varnish cache*
+Subsequent requests for the next 120s will then be presented from the Varnish cache.*

 ## Reference